FotisGogos/Chat-App/README.md

+# Chat-App

-# Chat-App is a mobile application using React Native.
+Chat App is a mobile application using React Native.
 The app will provide users with a chat interface and options to share images and their location.

 <!-- TABLE OF CONTENTS -->
 <details>